 - An account of each of the events in your Chronological Record that describes your learning experiences and the circumstances that led you to acquire them.

 A Chronological Record is a list of the significant life experiences you have had since high school that have led to college-level learning without college credit.

 Faculty members qualified in the specific subject area evaluate each portfolio and control the awarding of Prior Learning credit.
-To submit a portfolio to a faculty member for review, there is a fee equivalent to two credit hours of tuition.
+To submit a portfolio to a faculty member for review, there is a fee of $275.
 Prior to submission, BAIS staff will review your portfolio.

 You cannot earn academic credit through the portfolio process for credit that has already been earned.
 If you have previously taken a course and did poorly in it, you cannot complete a portfolio to try and improve the grade.